 - Best drugstore moisturizer with SPF: La Roche-Posay, Anthelios Mineral Sunscreen Gentle Lotion, $26

 - Elizabeth Kream, MD, FAAD, board-certified dermatologist based in New York City

 - Joshua Zeichner, MD, director of cosmetic and clinical research in dermatology and associate professor of dermatology at Mount Sinai Hospital

 - Shirley Chi, MD, board-certified dermatologist specializing in medical and cosmetic dermatology

 What to look for in a drugstore moisturizer

-"I wouldn't even ever recommend any department-store moisturizers, to be honest—not even the ones that are the 'superstars,'" she says.
+According to Dr. Chi, you don't need to spend a small fortune to get an effective moisturizer.
+"I wouldn't even ever recommend any department-store moisturizers, to be honest—not even the ones that are the 'superstars,'" Dr. Chi says.
 "When I'm looking for a moisturizer, I'm looking for the presence of certain ingredients and the absence of others."
 The good ones?
 Ceramides, glycerin, and hyaluronic acid—in that order.

 Dr. Chi then avoids ingredients like dyes, botanicals, fragrances, and (when possible) preservatives.
-"If you look at the most common contact allergens, meaning things that can cause rashes on the skin," says Dr. Chi, a third of them are preservatives and then another third of them are perfume.
-So if you can cut out perfumes and preservatives, you're golden.
+"If you look at the most common contact allergens, meaning things that can cause rashes on the skin, a third of them are preservatives and then another third of them are perfume," says Dr. Chi.
+So, if you can cut out perfumes and preservatives, you're golden.